Welcomed Seasons & Extraordinary Adventures

 Resting in gratefulness….

 And now, a moment of quiet is here.
 Yet filled with plenty of activities as we prepare for Christmas.
-Getting the Christmas cards out, wrapping gifts, planning menus, and cookie baking.
+I like getting the Christmas cards out, wrapping gifts, planning menus, and cookie baking.
 We decorate the tree, adorn the house with garland, hang the ornaments and lights, and put up the nativity.

 November focuses on gratefulness as we gather together for Thanksgiving.
 Grateful for God’s blessings, family, and friends.
 For those God places in our lives to love.
 The jobs and lessons learned, and to be discovered.